 For diligence engagements, internal investigations, expert support, and matters where the deliverable is information or analysis rather than a recovery outcome.
 Rates and scopes are negotiated per engagement.

-Our deliverables are recovered dollars, not memoranda.
-We do the records requests, the demand letters, the negotiation, and the documentation — not just the analysis recommending that someone else do them.
+Our deliverable is recovered dollars, not a memorandum.
+We do the file audits, the records requests, the recovery development, and the collection work — not just an analysis recommending that someone else do them.